lucia-auth/lucia/documentation/content/main/sveltekit.sveltekit/get-session-in-the-server.md

 ---
 _order: 0
 title: "Get session in the server"
+description: "Learn how to get the current session in the server in SvelteKit"
 ---

 This is for actions, standalone endpoints, and server load functions (ie. for +page.server.ts and +server.ts files).